Skip to Content

 Webinar Overview

 With the outbreak of the COVID-19 pandemic, reasoning about diseases has gone mainstream.
-No longer is it just healthcare professionals that perform differential diagnoses.
-Newspapers and social media have been publicizing charts that compare symptoms of COVID-19, the “regular” flu, and the common cold so individuals can potentially self-diagnose and reduce the burden on healthcare providers.
+No longer are healthcare professionals the only ones who perform differential diagnoses.
+Newspapers and social media have been publicizing charts that compare symptoms of COVID-19, the “regular” flu, and the common cold so that individuals can potentially self-diagnose and reduce the burden on healthcare providers.

 In this webinar, we present Bayesian networks as a framework for encoding knowledge about diseases and symptoms.
 Given this knowledge base, we then use BayesiaLab’s inference algorithms to update the probabilities of the potential conditions given the observed symptoms.
 A very similar model, the so-called “Visit Asia” network, was one of the earliest examples that illustrated the reasoning capabilities of Bayesian networks.